IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 Upper Ontology

-3) Packaging defines syntactic constructs used to package reusable entities( Building Blocks) in modules called Containers.
+3) Packaging, as aspect of modularity, defines syntactic constructs used to group reusable entities (Building Blocks) into modules called Containers.

 CONCEPT LIST